dhananjayandayalan/obsidian-vault/html-css-js/javascript/Javascript Foundations.md

 # ECMAScript
 - Standardization to create the js engine which works universally, (it's entirely upto the developers how they're gonna fullfil the requirements).

+# Call Stack & Memory Heap
+- Memory heap as a place to **Store & Write Information**.
+- Call Stack helps us to **keep track of wherewe are in the code** so that we can run the code in order.
+-